Norris Perne & French LLP MI Sells 46 Shares of Thermo Fisher Scientific Inc. (NYSE:TMO)

 Analysts Set New Price Targets

 A number of equities analysts have weighed in on the company.
 Morgan Stanley lowered their price target on Thermo Fisher Scientific from $670.00 to $620.00 in a research report on Thursday, April 27th.
 StockNews.com assumed coverage on Thermo Fisher Scientific in a research report on Thursday, May 18th.
 They set a “hold” rating on the stock.
-Robert W. Baird lowered their price target on Thermo Fisher Scientific from $693.00 to $670.00 in a research report on Thursday, April 27th.
-Citigroup lowered their price target on Thermo Fisher Scientific from $700.00 to $650.00 in a research report on Thursday, April 27th.
-Finally, Evercore ISI reduced their price objective on Thermo Fisher Scientific from $615.00 to $610.00 and set an “outperform” rating for the company in a report on Tuesday, April 4th.
+JPMorgan Chase & Co. lowered their price target on Thermo Fisher Scientific from $675.00 to $660.00 in a research report on Thursday, May 25th.
+Barclays lowered their price target on Thermo Fisher Scientific from $610.00 to $590.00 in a research report on Tuesday, June 27th.
+Finally, Evercore ISI lowered their price target on Thermo Fisher Scientific from $615.00 to $610.00 and set an “outperform” rating on the stock in a research report on Tuesday, April 4th.
 One research analyst has rated the stock with a sell rating, three have issued a hold rating and nine have assigned a buy rating to the stock.
 According to data from MarketBeat, the stock currently has a consensus rating of “Moderate Buy” and a consensus price target of $629.77.

 Thermo Fisher Scientific Trading Up 1.4 %

 Thermo Fisher Scientific (NYSE:TMO – Free Report) last issued its quarterly earnings results on Wednesday, April 26th.
 The medical research company reported $5.03 earnings per share (EPS) for the quarter, meeting the consensus estimate of $5.03.
+The business had revenue of $10.71 billion during the quarter, compared to analysts’ expectations of $10.67 billion.
 Thermo Fisher Scientific had a return on equity of 19.16% and a net margin of 13.75%.
-The business had revenue of $10.71 billion during the quarter, compared to analysts’ expectations of $10.67 billion.
+The firm’s revenue for the quarter was down 9.4% compared to the same quarter last year.
 During the same period in the previous year, the company posted $7.25 earnings per share.
-The firm’s revenue for the quarter was down 9.4% compared to the same quarter last year.
 On average, research analysts predict that Thermo Fisher Scientific Inc. will post 23.69 earnings per share for the current fiscal year.

 Thermo Fisher Scientific Announces Dividend